Is There Such a Thing as “Basic” Research Anymore?

 The division between basic and applied research is not as clear as we would perhaps like it to be.
 Applied research may deliver practical applications, but it is only able to do so by calling on the foundational data contributed by broader basic research studies.
 In addition, if all research data contributes to the broader body of knowledge, it may be argued that applied research feeds into basic research, and vice versa.

-In the long run, if those broader pure research studies are underfunded as a lower priority to high-profile applied research projects, the quality of foundational data will inevitably suffer.
+In the long run, if those broader basic research studies are underfunded as a lower priority to high-profile applied research projects, the quality of foundational data will inevitably suffer.
 Slicing up the same foundational data into smaller projects in the pursuit of practical applications without refreshing the data with new basic research projects can only lead to homogeneity.

-Making a long-term commitment to quality foundational data can be challenging when corporate paymasters want a faster ROI, but without it, pure research projects are in danger of being relegated to token projects for the institutions that have enough funding to support them.
+Making a long-term commitment to quality foundational data can be challenging when corporate paymasters want a faster ROI, but without it, basic research projects are in danger of being relegated to token projects for the institutions that have enough funding to support them.